Go to the main page

 The following DHIS2 features and applications are available to support Climate & Health use cases:

-Pilot app to explore daily and monthly temperature, precipitation and humidity data for your organisation units.
-Import weather and climate data into DHIS2 data elements.
-The data source is ERA5-Land, which is considered the most accurate and complete climate dataset available with worldwide coverage.
+DHIS2 app to explore daily and monthly temperature, precipitation and humidity data, and more.
+The app uses several data sources, including ERA5-Land, which is considered the most accurate and complete climate dataset available with worldwide coverage.
+Import weather, climate, elevation, and other environmental data into DHIS2 data elements.
 Values are aggregated to DHIS2 organisation units on Google Earth Engine.

 Several countries have begun to explore the potential of incorporating climate, weather, and environmental data into DHIS2 systems.
 Explore the map below to see recent pilots and ongoing projects.